yashchitre03/Fetch-Rewards/README.md

 1. Setup [docker engine/desktop](https://docs.docker.com/engine/) on your local system.
 2. To run, execute the command: `docker run -d -p 8000:8000 yashchitre03/text-similarity`
-3. Open your local browser and visit  `127.0.0.1:8000`, which most likely will be the localhost.
+3. Open your local browser and visit  `0.0.0.0:8000` to interact with the front-end.
 4. To stop, execute the command: `docker container stop [container-id]`

 The command 2 pulls the docker image from DockerHub, creates a container based on that image,